Conservation of Minneapolis Bees Project

 Plant species that bloom in fall, spring, and summer.
 This will provide foraging areas throughout the seasons for different pollinators.

 Leave spaces of bare area and plant native grasses to provide nesting material for bees.
 One can also create artificial nests to promote the bee population.
-The Xerces Society has created a link that shows how to create different types of nests for native bees.

 Step 4: Maintenance

 Watering needs vary if seeds or transplants were used on a site.
 Transplants should be watered the first year depending on the condition of the site.
 As for seedlings, regular irrigation for the first few months can help promote growth.